 Just some film musings of a more succinct, spontaneous and sometimes seditious nature:

-TCM's current schedule can be seen by clicking on any of the above images.
+TCM's current monthly schedule can be confirmed by clicking on the above image.
 To confirm the correct Pacific Standard (West Coast) showtime information, subtract 3 hours from the Eastern Standard (East Coast) showtime listed on TCM’s schedule.

 All responses are not only welcomed but encouraged in the comments section below.